Here Be Dragons Episode 5

 “Um.
 Reverend sir?”

 “Thank you, sir – I mean, Zubin!
 Um … the tunnel is so regular and smooth, but the floor has random, deep cracks in it.
-Why is it different?”
+Why is it so different?”

 “Another excellent observation.
-There has been a lot of study of abandoned dragon lairs on lower slopes.
+There has been a lot of study of smaller, abandoned dragon lairs on lower slopes.
 According to the papers I’ve read, this one is quite typical, though much larger.
 We think a dragon first creates the tunnel, somehow cutting through solid rock, shaping and smoothing the surface with its flame, like making hot taffy.”

 That would explain the smooth and wavy surface.
 The rock melted and flowed in the blast.
 “Wow.
 If it is hot enough to melt rock, sir – Zubin! – no wonder dragon fire is so dangerous.”